-The department performs a variety of tasks for the benefit of individual citizens, organizations, and institutional agencies that comprise the university community.
-The department is divided into three divisions.
+The department performs a variety of tasks for the benefit of individual citizens, organizations, and institutional agencies that comprise the University community.
+The department is divided into four divisions.

 - 1. Police Services...performs the duties of a similarly sized municipal department, plus a wide variety of non-police oriented services.
 The telephone number for non-emergencies is 355-2221.
-For emergencies only, call 9-1-1. - 2.
-Environmental Health & Safety... is a group of specialist employees who are concerned with fire safety, occupational health and safety, sanitation, pest control and safety equipment maintenance.
+For emergencies only, call 9-1-1. - Environmental Health & Safety... is a group of specialist employees who are concerned with fire safety, occupational health and safety, sanitation, pest control and safety equipment maintenance.
 Call 353-5360 for information. - 3.
 Staff Services ...is primarily responsible for coordinating the production, maintenance and correlation of all criminal, administrative, business, and environmental health and safety records of the department.
 The division includes the Information Services section which provides a communications link between the department, the University community and the media.
-In addition, this section develops proactive programs to educate and inform the community.
+In addition, this section is responsible for crime analysis and development of proactive programs to educate and inform the community.
 For information, call 355-1830. - 4.
-Special Events and Parking ... provides planning for traffic, security and parking associated with large events such as football and basketball games and concerts.
+Parking and Special Events...provides planning for traffic, security and parking associated with large events such as football and basketball games and concerts.
 This division is also responsible for enforcement of University parking regulations and ordinances utilizing civilian student employees.
 Approximately ninety-five percent of all parking tickets are issued by student employees.